Leitech

 The Leitech Ball Measure System

-Designed specifically for arc-formed or radiused bottom holes where a flat reference surface doesn't exist.
-The ball contacts the arc and provides a consistent, repeatable depth reference.
+Designed specifically for arc-formed or radiused bottom holes where a flat reference surface doesn't exist, the Leitech COMBI Gage offers an effective solution for depth calibration.
+The ball contacts the arc, ensuring a consistent and repeatable depth reference for precision measurement.

 Leitech COMBI reduced sleeve bushing — custom wear bushing for confined thread depth inspection.